Thomas W. Ferry

-Thomas White Ferry (June 10, 1827 – October 13, 1896), or T. W. Ferry, represented Michigan in the United States House of Representatives and then in the United States Senate.
+Thomas White Ferry (June 10, 1827 – October 13, 1896) represented Michigan in the United States House of Representatives and then in the United States Senate.
 Ferry served as president pro tempore of the Senate during the 44th and 45th Congresses, notably being ranked during the vice presidential vacancy between November 22, 1875 and March 4, 1877 as "Acting Vice President".

-Biography
+Early life

 Ferry's birthplace, Old Mission House on Mackinac Island.

-Birth and early life

 Ferry was born in the old Mission House on Mackinac Island in the Territory of Michigan.
 The community on Mackinac at that time included the military garrison, the main depot of John Jacob Astor's American Fur Company, and the mission.
 His father, Rev. William Montague Ferry, was a Presbyterian pastor, and his mother was Amanda White Ferry.
 His parents ran the mission school on the island.

-William Ferry also was the pastor of the Protestant church on the island.
+William Ferry was also the pastor of the Protestant church on the island.
 Thomas moved in 1834 with his parents to Grand Haven, Michigan, attended the public schools.
-He worked as a store clerk in Elgin, Illinois, for two years from 1843 to 1845 before returning to Michigan.
+He worked as a store clerk in Elgin, Illinois, from 1843 to 1845 before returning to Michigan.
 At the age of 21 he was elected clerk of Ottawa County.

 In addition to English, Ferry was fluent in Ottawa, Chippewa, and French.